 In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.

-This includes excess waste items located at the in the communal bin area at the rear of the premise and excessive combustible items located in an external storage facility.
+This includes excess waste items located at the rear of the premises, internal letterbox cages are filled with combustible materials, these should be removed and the letterplate blanked off.
+Compartmentation in roof voids should be made good using appropriate fire resisting materials.